Health and Safety

 In our last audit by Leicester City Council, our health and safety practice was judged as OUTSTANDING!
 (March 2018).
 We are due to be audited again in Spring 2020.

 The safety of the children in our care is of paramount importance and we have to act in accordance with national legislation set down by law and the local regulations set down by Leicester City Council.
 Furthermore, we strive for the best possible practice in this area.
 At the same time, children learn by taking risks - about their capabilities, about overcoming obstacles, about testing boundaries and exploring their emotions.
 We aim to create an environment therefore which allows children to take appropriate risks and to develop responsibility for their own safety.

 Health and Safety is everyone's responsibility.
-Peter Fowler has ultimate responsbility as Head Teacher; Rob Penny, our Site Manager, is our Health and Safety Co-ordinator.
+Dale Cross has ultimate responsibility as Headteacher; Rob Penny, our Site Manager, is our Health and Safety Co-ordinator.
 Any Health and Safety instruction issued by Rob must be obeyed.
-Sue Foreman, Office Manager, is responsible for Health and Safety policy and management.
+Sue Foreman, Business Manager, is responsible for Health and Safety policy and management.

 CYCLING TO SCHOOL

 Granby encourages cycling and children may cycle to school on completion of a permission request form.
 You can download a copy of the form here.
 The permission will be withdrawn from any child who is seen placing themselves or others at risk whilst cycling.
 There is secure cycle storage at school.
 Please note: A HELMET MUST BE WORN.